PrideChung/FontAwesomeKit/KnownIssues.md

 ## Displaying A View Containing FAKIcons May Cause Crash

 This is likely to be a bug in iOS 7.0 and seems has been fixed in iOS 7.1.
 FAK use the lazy-load mechanism to delay the icon font registration until it's actually needed, but this will somehow cause an exception in Core Text framework.
-Currently there're two workaround for this bug.
+Currently there're two workarounds for this bug.

 ### A: Don't Lazy-Load At All (Recommended)